Guide to Crypto Self-Custody: Everything You Need to Know

 After the collapse of FTX, we should start to develop habits that make us accountable for our own crypto wealth, and becoming accustomed to self-custody.

-The collapse of one of the biggest exchanges in the crypto industry led to billions of dollars of lost value.
+The collapse of one of the biggest exchanges in the crypto industry in recent years led to billions of dollars of lost value.
 The victims are the investors of the exchange token, and those who held crypto on the now defunct platform.

 The collapse also impacted the broader crypto market, as investors of other coins and tokens panic sold and were left feeling less confident.